w3c/web-advertising/support_for_advertising_use_cases.md

 ## Conversion Rate (CVR) Model: P(conversion | click)

 Just optimizing for clicks may not lead to desirable results.
 Clicks are only a weak proxy for business value.
 Some clicks will result in conversions and business value generation, but others will not.
 Some clicks might be accidental, or could even be fraudulent.
-Advertisers do not want to pay for cheap clicks than seldom result in conversions, they want ads that actually create business value.
+Advertisers do not want to pay for cheap clicks that seldom result in conversions, they want ads that actually create business value.

 For this reason, another important use-case is to train “CVR Models”, that predict the likelihood of a conversion given a click.
 Training such a machine learning model will require “positive” and “negative” training samples as well.
 “Positive” samples are clicks which eventually resulted in a conversion.
 “Negative” samples are clicks which did not result in a conversion.